18F/development-guide/_pages/javascript/dependencies.md

 ### Safely installing packages from npm
 While npm is generally a safe environment to install code from, there are certain aspects of the system that are vulnerable to dangerous script execution.
 Luckily there are steps that can be taken to minimize these risks.

-It's recommended that developers at 18F follow these guidelines when installing unknown or new packages.
+It's recommended that developers at TTS follow these guidelines when installing unknown or new packages.

 npm allows various hooks to be executed during the install process.
 These scripts are where potential dangerous scripts can be executed.
 To limit this it's recommended to:

 1. install npm in a manner so sudo is never required.
-The 18F recommended way of doing this is to [install with nvm](#install-npm).
+The TTS recommended way of doing this is to [install with nvm](#install-npm).
 1. check which scripts will be run on install by running `npm show $module scripts`.
   - Each script under `preinstall`, `install`, `postinstall` will be run when installing.
   - Each script under `postuninstall`, `preuninstall`, `uninstall` will be run on uninstall.